furkansezer/Furkan-Sezer/README.md

 ## Recent News
 * I presented my paper titled "Information Preferences of Individual Agents in Linear-Quadratic-Gaussian Network Games" at INFORMS 2022 Annual Meeting (Indianapolis, Oct 2022) and at Conference on Decision & Control 2022 (Cancun, Mexico, Dec 2022).
+*
+* My paper titled "Maximizing Social Welfare and Agreement via Information Design in Linear-Quadratic-Gaussian Games" is conditionally accepted for publication at IEEE Trans. on Automatic Control (November 2022).
+The paper previously circulated with the title "Social Welfare Maximization and Conformism via Information Design in Linear-Quadratic-Gaussian Games".

 * I did a poster presentation at Texas A&M Energy Conference 2022 for my paper titled "Social Welfare Maximization and Conformism via Information Design in Linear-Quadratic-Gaussian Games".